 Then, click once where the top left corner should be and a second time for the bottom right one.
 As always, there is a Properties dialog that offers more options to adjust the widget's appearance (and behavior).

 Below, you see an example how your interface could look like if you followed all the steps in this tutorial.

-If you like to, you can now also create a TerraDisplayArray widget which provides a nice overview of a selected Display Array.
+If you would like to, you could also create a TerraDisplayArray widget which provides a nice overview of a selected Display Array.